 Health

-Health is a fundamental human right and a key indicator of sustainable development.
-The health of our land and our own are intertwined.
-We rely on healthy land to support our wellbeing, provide nutritious food, clean air and fresh water, limit the spread of disease and stabilize our climate.
+Health is a fundamental human right — and it begins with the health of our land.
+Our well-being is inseparably tied to the ecosystems around us.
+We rely on healthy land to support our wellbeing, provide nutritious food, clean air and fresh water, limit the spread of diseases and stabilize our climate.

 Related news